franespeche/strawberry/README.md

 Keymap("n", "<leader>rf", ":Strawberry active_buffers<cr>", Opts)
 ```

+---

-2. Define a custom picker `active_buffers` which will return a list of active buffers, by using the built in `create_item` method for each item:
+2. Define a custom picker

+This will create a `active_buffers` which will return a list of active buffers using the built-in `create_item` method for each item.
+Note that it is also setting a `on_delete` function which will take care of buffer deletion

 ```lua
 -- # lua/plugins/strawberry/components/active_buffers.lua